- Do you feel that your fitness level and conditioning have hit a plateau?

 3 HIIT Workouts For Your MMA And Combat Fitness

 The point here is that there is a time for you to train for strength and there is a time for you to ramp up the intensity and push yourself towards that anaerobic threshold.
 The key to smart training is figuring out how to program in order to undulate your intensity to allow your body to recover so that you can achieve optimal performance.
-HIIT (High Intensity Interval Training) training is great, but it isn’t something you want to implement 6 days a week in my humble opinion.
+HIIT (High Intensity Interval Training) workouts are great, but it isn’t something you want to implement 6 days a week with your ongoing training.

 Here are 3 top conditioning and HIIT workouts for you to employ on your anaerobic conditioning days to ramp up your MMA and Combat fitness!
 I absolutely guarantee you that these will be a game changer for your performance, fitness, and as an added bonus will help you to torch some unwanted body fat as well.